Will3am13/Robot_Vision_System/Final_Paper.md

 | Processing (+) | | | | | ↑ |
 | Cost (-) | | | | | |

 The matrices suggest that improvements in performance metrics yield diminishing returns as cost increases.
-This informed our decision to target the "sweet spot" where performance meets acceptable thresholds without excessive investment.
+This informed our decision to target the "sweet spot" where performance meets acceptable thresholds without excessive cost.
 The strong relationship between processing capabilities and accuracy guided our architectural approach of distributing processing tasks across multiple components rather than centralizing them.

 ## House of Quality
+[Placeholder for House of Quality diagram]
 ### Figure 2: House of Quality
-[Placeholder for House of Quality diagram]

-The House of Quality analysis identified Sensor Accuracy and Vision Processing as highest priorities, followed by Speed, with Cost and Range as lower priorities.
+The House of Quality analysis identified Sensor Accuracy and Vision Processing as the highest priorities, followed by Speed, with Cost and Range as lower priorities.

 Our implementation addresses these priorities through: